 In our modern, fast-paced society, it has become essential to find ways to relax, unwind, and slow down both our bodies and minds.
-One effective method to achieve this is through the ancient practise of yoga.
+One effective method to achieve this is through the ancient practice of yoga.
 Passed down through generations, yoga is a holistic discipline that helps restore and balance your body, mind, and soul.

 While there are numerous yoga asanas with different benefits, let’s focus on one particular pose today: Ardha Matsyendrasana, also known as the Fish Pose.